streamsets/helm-charts/incubating/transformer/README.md

 StreamSets Transformer enables users to solve their core business problems without a deep technical understanding of Apache Spark.

+Run StreamSets Transformer as Cloud Native application in Kubernetes Cluster (Using Helm Charts).

+The StreamSets Transformer application running inside the Kubernetes cluster can launch transformer pipeline jobs outside the k8s cluster like Databricks Cluster, EMR Cluster, or Azure HDInsights.

+And also, we can run a StreamSets Transformer pipeline using the k8s cluster (Spark on k8s) without any additional spark installation support.

 ## Incubating Status